sdsc-hpc-training-org/basic_skills/basic_linux_skills_expanse/README.md

 <hr>

 ## <a name="permissions">Permissions</a>
 In the section we will look breifly at how to file permissions.
-Before you can change the file permissions, you need to own it or have permission as a group member.
+Before you can change the file permissions, you need to own it or have permission as a 2023 member.
 For a more detailed tutorial, see http://www.nersc.gov/users/storage-and-file-systems/unix-file-permissions/.
 Permissions are written in the first column, with fields that specify whether or not the file is a directory (`d`), what the read/write/execution permissions (`rwx`) for the files are for users and groups.
 Using the example below:

 ```
 [username@login02 OPENMP]$ ls -l hello_openmp